seinan9/LSCDiscovery/README.md

 These are required for evaluation and fine-tuning:
 1. binary and graded gold data (one word-value pair per line, tab seperated)

-A shell script is provided to bring the data into the required format:
+Use the following script to bring the data into the required format:

 	bash scripts/prepare_data.sh <data_set_id> <path_corpus1_lemma> <path_corpus2_lemma> <path_corpus1_token> <path_corpus2_token> [<path_targets>] [<path_binary_gold>] [<path_graded_gold>]